khushisonar025/Manali-responsible-home-page/README.md

+Here we are creating the mini Web project..
+Manali responsible page
-Here we are creating the Manali Web respondsible web page in this project we are adding card's , applying some images etc...
+in this project we are adding card's , applying some images etc...